freesewing/freesewing/markdown/dev/tutorials/pattern-design/new-design/en.md

 npm run dev
 ```

-Or if you chose to use yarn as package manager:
+Or if we chose to use yarn as package manager:

 ```sh
 cd tutorial
 yarn dev
 ```

-Now open your browser at http://localhost:8000
+Now open our browser at http://localhost:8000

-If all goes well, you should see this landing page:
+If all goes well, we'll should see this landing page:

 ![The FreeSewing development environment](./nd.png)